ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics-api/README.md

 ## Requirements
 * iOS 8.0+ / watchOS 2.0+
-* Xcode 7
+* Xcode 7+

 ## Installation
 The Bluemix Mobile Services Swift SDKs are available via [Cocoapods](http://cocoapods.org/).

-AnalyticsSpec component will be installed automatically when you install the `BMSCore` pod.
-To do so add the `BMSCore` pod to your `Podfile`.
+While it is possible to install the `BMSAnalyticsAPI` pod as a stand-alone component the recommended way is to install the `BMSCore` pod, which will include `BMSAnalyticsAPI` as a dependency.
+Once one of the the above pods is installed you can start using BMSAnalyticsAPI.

+Update your Podfile with the pod you want to use and run `pod install`.

 ##### iOS
 ```ruby